A new phase transition in the parabolic Anderson model with partially duplicated potential: Introduction

 The PAM models the interaction between two competing forces: a \emph{smoothing effect} coming from the Laplacian, and a \emph{roughening effect} coming from irregularities in the potential.
 It is well-known that the PAM exhibits certain intermittent phenomena \cite{GM90, Konig16}, for example if the potential is sufficiently inhomogeneous the solution will tend to concentrate, at typical large times, on a small number of spatially-disjoint clusters of sites \cite{FM, GKM07, KLMS, ST}.
 If the potential is a random field, the strongest form of this phenomenon is known as \emph{complete localisation}, in which there exists a $\mathbb{Z}^d$-valued process $Z_t$ such that, as $t\to\infty$,

 In \cite{MPS} we introduced a variant of the PAM in which the potential is partially duplicated in a symmetric way about the origin; our motivation was to investigate the kind of duplication of a strongly inhomogeneous potential that could cause complete localisation to fail.
+To the best of our knowledge, this was the first study of the complete localisation phenomenon in the PAM for a potential that was not independent.
 We recall this model now.

 We restrict our attention to the case $d = 1$, and define an auxiliary random field $\xi_0: \Z \to [1, \infty)$ consisting of independent Pareto random variables with parameter $\alpha>1$, that is, with distribution function